 7. Replenish electrolytes

-The one downside of drinking lots of water is that key electrolytes – sodium, magnesium, and potassium – get washed out of your body.
+Glycogen binds water in your body tissues.
+So as your glycogen stores deplete, key electrolytes – sodium, magnesium, and potassium – get washed out of your body.

 Electrolyte deficiency causes tiredness, muscle cramps and headaches.
 This is the main reason we feel so rubbish during Keto flu.